zeriontech/Web3Swift/README.md

     )
 */

-// Prepare the transaction's input for parsing - trim the hex prefix and the signature of the executed function let input = ABIMessage(
+// Prepare the transaction's input for parsing - trim the signature of the executed function let input = ABIMessage(
-    message: UnprefixedHexString(
-        hex: TrimmedPrefixString(
+    message: TrimmedPrefixString(
         string: SimpleString{
             basicInfo["result"]["input"].stringValue
         },
         prefix: SimpleString{
             "0x612e45a3"
         }
-        )
     )
 )